apache/lucene/dev-tools/scripts/README.md

 # Developer Scripts

-This folder contains various useful scripts for developers, mostly related to releasing new versions of Lucene/Solr and testing those.
+This folder contains various useful scripts for developers, mostly related to releasing new versions of Lucene and testing those.

 Python scripts require Python 3.
 To install necessary python modules, please run: